 In addition to all these rules, there’s one thing no wedding photographer should ever forget.
 A wedding is a happy event and a great occasion for everyone (including photographers) to feel good and enjoy the abundance of positive emotions and small joys of life.

-If you shoot weddings while in a depressive or anxious mood, this will surely affect the experience of your clients.
+If you shoot such a special event while in a depressive or anxious mood, this will surely affect the experience of your clients.

 Connecting with people around you in an emotional and not just in a strictly professional way will make the quality of your work and your own experience much more profound.